Kobun42/something4pshome/HomeOfflineDev_Commands.md

 If 1, allows the character to phase through walls.
 If 0, the character will obey collision.
 ## cacheFile (command)
 Controls cache. (no, sharcs still don't work, sadly.)

+# Hotkeys
+## F2
+This resets any lua game or pauses arcade games.
+## F4
+This snaps a snapshot of whatever is on screen.
+## F9
+Toggles Console
+## F10
+Toggles Freecam